Upcoming Workshops

 - Summary

-Catherine Bayly - Bio
+Presenter: Catherine Bayly

 Catherine is an experienced Infrastructure and Asset Manager.
 She has worked with and for local government organisations for over 20 years in NZ, Australia and the UK.
 Example work includes physical delivery of capital projects up to $300m, management of city assets, auditing AM competency of international water and river management schemes and most recently the design and completion of a national asset management system for the NZ Water Industry.
 Cath has co-developed competency based asset management courses in Australia which have been delivered to large scale asset owners including BHP Billiton, the defence force and the water industry.
 Cath has competencies in all elements of asset management and is particularly passionate about continuous improvement to efficiently deliver community services